 At 19 years old, Bryant made his first NBA All-Star team.
 While he didn’t earn a selection the following year, he made the All-Star team in every season until he retired.
 While the Michael Jordan comparisons may have caused other players to crack, Bryant did everything in his power to prove he belonged in the conversation.

 Early in his career, Kobe formed an unstoppable duo with Shaquille O’Neal that carried Los Angeles to three consecutive NBA titles.
 Bryant spent the rest of his 20s establishing a reputation as the Black Mamba before delivering two back-to-back titles over a decade ago.
-Sadly, Kobe Bryant and his daughter, Gigi, were amongst a group of people who died in a tragic helicopter crash in January.
-Despite his death, he will be immortalized in the NBA Hall of Fame as part of a stacked 2020 class that also features Kevin Garnett and Tim Duncan.
+Sadly, Kobe Bryant and his daughter, Gigi, were amongst a group of people who died in a tragic helicopter crash in January 2020.
+He was immortalized in the NBA Hall of Fame as part of a stacked 2020 class that also featured Kevin Garnett and Tim Duncan.

 Competitiveness fueled the Lakers legend